gobacktest/gobacktest/README.md

 These are the basic components of an event-driven framework.

-1. BackTester - general test case, bundles the follwing elements into a single test
+1. BackTester - general test case, bundles the following elements into a single test
+2. EventHandler - the different types of events, which travel through this system - data event, signal event, order event and fill event
-2. DataHandler - interface to a set of data, e.g historical quotes, fundamental data etc.
+3. DataHandler - interface to a set of data, e.g historical quotes, fundamental data, dividends etc.
-3. StrategyHandler - generates a buy/sell signal based on the data
+4. StrategyHandler - generates a buy/sell signal based on the data
-4. PortfolioHandler - generates orders and manages profit & loss
+5. PortfolioHandler - generates orders and manages profit & loss
+    + (SizeHandler) - manages the size of an order
     + (RiskHandler) - manages the risk allocation of a portfolio
-5. ExecutionHandler - sends orders to the broker and receives the “fills” or signals that the stock has been bought or sold
+6. ExecutionHandler - sends orders to the broker and receives the “fills” or signals that the stock has been bought or sold
-6. EventHandler - the different types of events, which travel through this system - data event, signal event, order event and fill event
+7. StatisticHandler - tracks all events during the backtests and calculates useful statistics like equity return, drawdown or sharp ratio etc., could be used to replay the complete backtest for later reference
+   + (ComplianceHandler) - tracks and documents all trades to the portfolio for compliance reasons

 ## Infrastructure example